piotrfijol/memory-card/README.md

 npm run start
 ~~~

-If you have a port 5500 free the app should be running on
+If you have a port 5500 free the app should available at:
 http://localhost:5500

 If some other app is currrently using this port, you either have to close that app or change value